Spantree/okmercury/README.md

 [TED Talk](http://ed.ted.com/lessons/inside-okcupid-the-math-of-online-dating-christian-rudder) they released on Valentines Day 2013.

-If you're more visual, check out this

 This project was originally part of a [48-hour hackathon](http://mpitechcon.com/hackathon/) sponsored by Meeting Planners International.

-Check out the live demo at http://okmercury.co.
+Also be sure to check out the live demo at http://okmercury.co (login as any username with any password).

 ## Authors